hrshmllw/video-conference-app/README.md

 Video conferencing web app with facial recognition and eye-tracking functions.

-Created for our thesis project using Python, JavaScript, and Django.
+Created for our thesis project using HTML, CSS, Python, JavaScript, and Django.